rhysmeister/rhysmeister.github.io/_posts/2022-06-25-install-pylint-python2.7.md

   - pylint
   - python
 ---
-When installing [pylint](https://pypi.org/project/pylint/) with Python 2.7 you may encounter the following error...
+When installing [pylint](https://pypi.org/project/pylint/) with Python 2.7 you may encounter the following problem...

 ```
 Collecting pylint